The Pianist (2002 film): Plot

-Szpilman watches the uprising unfold and fail in April 1943.
-When a female neighbor attempts to report Szpilman he obtains another hiding place in the German quarter from the husband of his friend Dorota.
-The new apartment has a piano which Szpilman refuses to play to prevent his identity from being discovered.
-Szpilman suffers from malnourishment and jaundice, and following a final visit from Dorota and her husband, they provide a doctor to treat him.
+Szpilman watches the uprising unfold and fail in April 1943 from his hiding place.
+When a female neighbor attempts to report Szpilman, he travels to another hiding place in the German quarter, provided by the husband of his former romantic interest Dorota, who is pregnant.
+The new apartment is opposite a German Schutzpolizei station and has a piano, which Szpilman cannot play for fear of drawing attention.
+Szpilman suffers from malnourishment and jaundice, as he is neglected by his handler.
+After learning of his condition, Dorota and her husband obtain a doctor to treat him before leaving Warsaw.

-Szpilman recovers by August 1944 when he witness the Warsaw Uprising unfolds.
-When Home Army forces attack the Schutzpolizei hospital across the street from Szpilman's apartment building, his home is destroyed by a German tank.
-Szpilman escapes and hides in the now abandoned hospital as Warsaw is destroyed in the fighting.
+Szpilman recovers by August 1944 and witnesses the Warsaw Uprising unfold.
+The Home Army attacks the military hospital and police station across the street, taking positions in Szpilman's apartment block, but the resistance fighters are overrun.
+German troops destroy his apartment with a tank.
+Szpilman narrowly escapes from German soldiers and hides in the now abandoned hospital as Warsaw is destroyed in the fighting.

-When German troops attack the hospital with flamethrowers, Szpilman flees through the city's ruins and is discovered by Wehrmacht officer Wilm Hosenfeld, who learns he is a pianist.
-When Szpilman plays Chopin's "Ballade No. 1 in G minor" on Hosenfeld's grand piano, the officer hides him in his house, providing him food.
+When German troops later set fire to the hospital with flamethrowers during the razing of the city, Szpilman flees through the city's ruins and is discovered by Wehrmacht officer Wilm Hosenfeld, who learns that he is a pianist.
+After Szpilman plays Frédéric Chopin's "Ballade No. 1 in G minor" on the house's grand piano, the officer allows him to continue to hide in the house, providing him food.

-When the Germans retreat from the Soviet offensive in January 1945, Hosenfeld promises Szpilman he will listen to him on Polish Radio after the war, and leaves him a large supply of food and his greatcoat.
-After Warsaw is liberated, Szpilman is nearly killed by People's Army troops who mistake him for a German because of his coat.
+The Germans are forced to retreat from Warsaw because of a Soviet offensive in January 1945, Hosenfeld promises Szpilman he will listen to him on Polish Radio after the war and leaves him with a large supply of food and his greatcoat.
+After Warsaw is liberated, Szpilman is attacked by Polish soldiers who mistake him for a German because of his coat.
+The soldiers eventually spare him.

 Hosenfeld is held after the war in a Soviet POW camp.
-When surviving concentration camp inmates abuse the prisoners, one laments his former career as a violinist.
-Hosenfeld asks if he knows Szpilman and the violinist promises to bring Szpilman as a character reference, but when they return to the site, Hosenfeld and the camp are gone.
-Szpilman resumes his career, performing Chopin's "Grande polonaise" with an orchestra to a large, prestigious audience.
+When passing former concentration camp inmates hurl abuses at the prisoners, one laments the loss of his career as a violinist.
+Hosenfeld asks if he knows Szpilman and implores the violinist to bring Szpilman as a character reference, but when they return to the site, Hosenfeld and the camp are long gone.

-The epilogue notes Szpilman died in 2000 at the age of 88, while Hosenfeld died in Soviet captivity in 1952.
+Szpilman resumes his career, performing Chopin's "Grande polonaise" with an orchestra in a large concert hall to a full crowd.

+Wladyslaw Szpilman continued to live in Warsaw until his death on 6th July, 2000.
+He was 88 years old.
+The name of the German officer was Captain Wilm Hosenfeld.
+All that is known is that he died in a Soviet prisoner-of-war camp in 1952.